Home > Hub article > College – Making the Right Choice

 - Range of courses

-- Are any of the course of interest to your young person
+- Are any of the courses of interest to your young person?

-- eg are maths and english separate modules or integrated into the school day
+- Are maths and english separate modules or integrated into the school day?

 - Flexibility of the course

-- What happens if a yp doesn’t want to do something timetabled
+- What happens if a young person doesn’t want to do something timetabled?

-- What happens if a yp won’t go into the classroom
+- What happens if a young person won’t go into the classroom?

-- Can a yp access modules from another stream, for example
+- Can a young person access modules from another stream, for example?

 How are courses structured?